When you drive fifteen kilometers west of Drumheller on the

 snakes anywhere in the area.

-The parking lot can get full on a busy day.
+Even back in about 2003, the parking lot could get full on a busy day.

-For the past few years, a helicopter has been
+For the past five years or so, a helicopter has been

 at the south viewpoint, so people can pay